16:8 intermittent fasting 7-day meal plan for beginners

 Whether intermittent fasting is right for you — and your body, goals, preferences, and lifestyle — depends on lots of factors.
 It may also involve some experimentation before you figure out what works for you (and if it does at all).

-On the other hand, if you’re already into intermittent fasting and looking for more of a challenge, you could try following a 18:6 intermittent fasting plan
+On the other hand, if you’re already into intermittent fasting and looking for more of a challenge, you could try following an 18:6 intermittent fasting schedule.

 (Psst!
-We also don’t ever recommend fasts longer than 18 hours or plans like eat stop eat, water fasting, and OMAD.
+We also don’t ever recommend fasts longer than 18 hours or schedules like Eat Stop Eat, water fasting, and OMAD.
 These intermittent fasting schedules are very restrictive and don’t lead to better results.)

 Learning how to meal plan can feel like a daunting task.
 Making a 7-day meal plan that works for intermittent fasting even more so.
 It’s not something we learn at school, huh?